erikbaum/Model-C-Quantum-Information-and-the-Mind-/README.md

 Quantum Dualism (Model C)
-A new Framework for Consciousness, Free will and Reality.
+A new Framework for Consciousness, Free Will and Reality.